pantheonscience/pantheonscience.github.io/e4s.md

 This is the approved set of workflows for the Cinema/E4S collaboration project.
 The links below provide detailed information and instructions for each workflow, as well as repository and commit ID's.

+- The applications and workflows in this project are derived from *open source* workflows, applications and instructions published by collaborating science codes and other ECP capabilities.
 - The workflows in this project are designed to only run on the [Summit](https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit) supercomputer at Oak Ridge National Laboratory.
 - Running these workflows requires an account on Summit.
 Apply for one [here](https://www.olcf.ornl.gov/for-users/documents-forms/olcf-account-application/).